samsung-test/samsung-test.github.io/tizenstudio/extension-sdk/vmax.md

+---
+title: VMAX AD SDK on tizen
+desc: Tizen Studio
+keywords: Tizen, OS, Open Source
+---

 # VMAX AD SDK on tizen

-## VMAX Tizen SDK Integration Guide

 VMAX&trade; is the one-stop solution that gives you complete control over your app monetization.
 It is a publisher-centric mediation SSP platform which sources ads from various sources and optimizes to maximize yield rate and fill rate.